 A Breakdown of the Average Cost

-Below you can see a breakdown of the average cost.
+Below you can see a breakdown of where the money goes.

 This is handy as you can see where your money goes (last updated in January 2018:

-- Sale of old tiles to reclaim yard saves around £100 (depending on type of tile/condition)
+- Sale of old tiles to reclaim yard saves around £100 (depending on the type of tile and condition

 - Company profit covers expenses such as insurance, sick pay, admin, advertising, vehicles etc and then leaves a taxable profit for the company.
 Assume minimum £250 per day but depends on the size of the company.

-The Cost of a New Roof – Based on 18 Quotations
+The Cost of a New Roof – Based on Our Research

-In the table below you can see the average cost of a new roof based on prices from 18 roofing firms.
+In the table below you’ll find the average cost to replace a tiled roof, based on quotes from 18 roofing firms in the UK.

-- concrete roof tiles such as the Redland 49 (see photo)
+- With concrete roof tiles such as the Redland 49 (see photo)

 |Location||Medium Sized Business||Larger Business (5+ employees)|